pangolindex/exchange-contracts/contracts/staking-positions/README.md

-# Pangolin Staking Positions
+# Pangolin Staking Positions and Pango Chef

-Pangolin Staking Positions is a unique staking solution.
-It utilizes the Sunshine and Rainbows (SAR) algorithm, which distributes rewards as a function of balance and staking duration.
+Pangolin Staking Positions and Pango Chef are unique staking and farming solution.
+They utilize the Sunshine and Rainbows (SAR) algorithm, which distributes rewards as a function of balance and staking duration.

 ## Auditing Scope